ArchikaMehta/archikamehta.github.io/_posts/2020-07-31-software-development.md

 ---
 layout: single
 title: "How does a software get developed???" # title shown in home page
-excerpt: "ALet's first understand why do we need to develop a software, the answer is simple to performs a specific personal, educational..."
+excerpt: "Let's first understand why do we need to develop a software, the answer is simple to performs a specific personal, educational..."
 permalink: # global permalink is set in_config.yml
 tags:
-  - Software
+  - software
-  - Software development
+  - software development
 published: true
 comments: true
 author_profile: true